JanssenProject/jans/README.md

 1. **[core](jans-core)**: This library has code that is shared across several janssen projects.
 You will most likely need this project when you build other Janssen components.

 1. **[orm](jans-orm)**: This is the library for persistence and caching implemenations in Janssen.
 Currently LDAP and Couchbase are supported.
 RDBMS is coming soon.

+More details can be found under [Janssen technical documentation](docs/technical).

 ## Goal and Governance